 Clinician home visits are reserved for housebound shielding patients.

 Some health conditions require monitoring tests, for example regular blood tests.
 We are still providing these here at Woodbrook for our shielding patients.
 Please call the reception team to book in if you are due for monitoring tests.

-You can also access us online for non-urgent administrative or medical queries (for example medication related issues) via our e-CONTACT service
+You can also access us online for non-urgent administrative or medication related issues via our e-CONTACT page.

 NHS England have written to the hospitals to ask them to review any ongoing care that you have with them.
 It is possible that some clinics and appointments will be cancelled or postponed.
 Your hospital or clinic will contact you if any changes need to be made to your care or treatment.
 Otherwise you should assume your care or treatment is taking place as planned.

 Please contact your hospital or clinic directly if you have any questions about a specific appointment.
 Your hospital teams contact details are found on the top of your hospital clinic letter.

 Out of GP opening hours, your urgent care should be initially guided by calling NHS 111.
 This can also be accessed online at https://111.nhs.uk/